JCohen72/Cardiac-Motion-Analysis-Using-the-ViViT/README.md

   - **Efficiency Variants:**
     The original work also explores factorized approaches to reduce the quadratic complexity of self-attention.

-For an in-depth understanding, please refer to the original [ViViT Paper](./ViViT_Paper.pdf).
+For an in-depth understanding, please refer to the original [ViViT Paper](./References/ViViT_Paper.pdf) in the References folder.

-### Our Adaptation
+### The Adaptation

-Our adaptation leverages the ViViT architecture for regression rather than classification.
-The accompanying paper, [Automated Cardiac Motion Analysis Using ViViT: A Regression Approach for Predicting Physiological Parameters](./ViViT_Cardiac_Motion_Analysis.pdf), details the modifications and experimental outcomes.
+The adaptation leverages the ViViT architecture for regression rather than classification.
+The accompanying paper, [Automated Cardiac Motion Analysis Using ViViT: A Regression Approach for Predicting Physiological Parameters](./References/ViViT_Cardiac_Motion_Analysis.pdf) in the References folder, details the modifications and experimental outcomes.

 ---